11x AI Review in 2026: The Right Sales Tool for Your Business?

 • Establish outreach rules and limits

-Setting Up Mike (AI Phone Agent)
+Setting Up Julian (AI Phone Agent)

 • Upload your call scripts and talking points